w3f/1KC/EVALUATORS.md

 # 1KC Evaluators

-The following is a list of evaluators for the One Thousand Contributors Programme.
+The following is a list of evaluators for the Thousand Contributors Programme.

 Each evaluators's contact information is listed as a precaution - if one of these people ever contacts you directly, first check the contact information to see that it matches the origin of the